 If the Commission does not proceed under Subsection 060.01 of these rules, the Commission and the county or their designees must agree on a mediator and a date for mediation within twenty-eight (28) days, with the cost of mediation to be paid equally by the parties; ( )

-If after mediation the Commission and the county are unable to come to a resolution, the Commission shall provide written notice of its decision to remedy specific Deficiencies and may with contract Defending Attorneys or other resources as deemed appropriate to remediate at the county’s expense; ( )
+If after mediation the Commission and the county are unable to come to a resolution, the Commission shall provide written notice of its decision to remedy specific Deficiencies and may contract withDefending Attorneys or other resources as deemed appropriate to remediate at the county’s expense; ( )

 Application to Resume Public Defense.
 If the Commission remedies specific Deficiencies to the extent necessary to comply with Public Defense Rules at the county’s expense, the county may make application to resume public defense upon showing the county is able to do so in compliance with Public Defense Rules. ( )